Symposium Interdisciplinarity for the Net-Zero transition

 - Advocate to stakeholders the importance of acting together.

-The proposed format for the event is as follows:
+The format for the event was:

 - A first panel discussion with experts from universities and research funding organisations, presenting practical examples of interdisciplinary projects necessary for the Net-Zero Transition from a researcher's perspective.